Light Painting a WWII Piper L-4 N33579 and a WWII Willys “MB” Jeep

 For the second year in a row, Joannie and I left the cold Minnesota winter weather and set off for Florida.
 Unknown to us at the time was that it would be freezing in Florida too!
 Record cold weather greeted us with wind chills in the teens while we were at Walt Disney World!

-Prior to arriving in Florida, we made a stop to light paint these two wonderful World War II era vehicles in Carrollton, Georgia.
+Before arriving in Florida, we made a stop to light paint these two wonderful World War II era vehicles in Carrollton, Georgia.

 Joannie was a bit under the weather that night, so our friend Ray and I did the light painting for this project.
-I met Ray and his wife Melisa at EAA AirVenture in Oshkosh back in July.
+I met Ray and his wife, Melisa, at EAA AirVenture in Oshkosh back in July.
 It was there that I created three unique projects for them while at EAA.

 Project #1 was of the amazing P-51D Mustang "Old Crow".
-I light painted Old Crow during the Wednesday night fireworks show.
+I light-painted Old Crow during the Wednesday night fireworks show.
 Our long-time friend Wayne Nolden assisted me that evening.
 And yes, there are actual show fireworks in the final artwork!

 Project #2 was the light painting of CubCrafters XCub N920RS.
-I light painted that one with the help of Mike Port at Hickory Oaks Campground near Oshkosh.
+I light-painted that one with the help of Mike Port at Hickory Oaks Campground near Oshkosh.

 Project #3 was of Douglas DC-3 N728G.
-This warbird was light painted (under rather heavy security) during the Saturday evening fireworks show.
+This warbird was light-painted (under rather heavy security) during the Saturday evening fireworks show.
 And yes, it also has show fireworks in its final artwork as well.

-All three of those projects can be found on the "Light Painting Stories - 2025" page on this website as well as in our "light Painted Aircraft and More" gallery.
-Please go check them out, you won't be disappointed!
+All three of those projects can be found on the "Light Painting Stories - 2025" page on this website as well as in our "Light Painted Aircraft and More" gallery.
+Please go check them out - you won't be disappointed!

-We headed off to Florida early the morning after this project as a nasty winter ice storm was only a few hours from hitting the area - and we want no part of it!
-It turns out that we would be back here in just a few weeks to light paint another unique aircraft.
-More on that in a bit.
+We headed off to Florida early the morning after this project, as a nasty winter ice storm was only a few hours from hitting the area - and we want no part of it!

 A cool light painted photograph of Piper L-4 N33579 and a Willys “MB” Jeep in a hangar.